codecon-dev/codecodes-api/README.md

 This is the API version of the CodeCodes gamification Discord Bot.

-You can check the available routes and methos by accessing /docs in the API URL (which is secret for now)
+You can check the available routes and methods by accessing /docs in the API URL (which is secret for now)